 Governments around the world maintain enormous stocks of sovereign debt.
 Most of this debt is issued in auctions and only then traded in the secondary market.
 In sovereign debt auctions, investors submit bids consisting of the highest price they are willing to pay to purchase a unit of debt, and how much they are willing to buy.
 Then, the government chooses which bids to accept.
-It is also fairly common that debt management offices have discretion on how much debt to issue at a given auction.
-That is, even if a target is announced before the auction, there is no commitment to that target ex-post.
 It follows that the government effectively takes investor's aggregate bid function as given and chooses its preferred price quantity pair.
 The government is a monopolist in sovereign debt auctions.

 The elasticity of demand is a key statistic for a monopolist as it pins down its optimal decision.
 Demand, however, is rarely observed by the researcher, let alone its elasticity.
 In this paper, I use a proprietary dataset containing all individual bids submitted on Portuguese sovereign debt auctions from 2003 to 2020 to estimate the elasticity of demand.
-The time-series includes the European sovereign debt crisis of 2010-2014.
-This provides a unique opportunity to assess how demand and the price elasticity of demand change during high default risk events.
+The time-series includes the European sovereign debt crisis of 2010-2014, providing a unique opportunity to assess how demand and the price elasticity of demand change during high default risk events.
+The crisis period starts in 2010, after the newly elected Greek government disclosed that its budget deficits were far higher than previously though, this led to the downgrade of Greek debt and to a sharp increase in spreads.
+The focus soon followed to Portugal that by April 2011, after a bailout from the International Monetary Fund and European institutions, lost part of its market access.
+This period lasted through 2013, and by 2014 Portugal had a full return to normal, pre-crisis, procedures.

 The Portuguese agency that issues sovereign debt mentions changes in demand around the debt crisis as the explanation for lower amounts being issued during the period.
 Analyzing the difference, at the auction level, between the average price and the marginal price, the lowest price accepted, is informative.
-Figure 1 depicts this difference as the spread between the marginal yield, the maximum yield accepted by the government, and the average of the yields bid in the auction, weighted by the amount bid, for 12 month Treasury Bills.
-In normal times, the average and marginal prices are very close and spreads are essentially zero.
+Figure 1 depicts this difference as the spread between the marginal yield1, the maximum yield accepted by the government, and the average of the yields bid in the auction, weighted by the amount bid, for 12 month Treasury Bills.
+In normal times, the average and marginal prices are very close, and spreads are essentially zero.
 During the crisis, however, the marginal price of the auction is lower than the average price.
 Conversely, marginal yields are higher than average yields.
 This difference between prices highlights why it is misleading to use average yields as a tool to assess the cost of issuing an additional unit of debt.
-As pointed by Aguiar and Amador (2021), the yield curve does not reflect the marginal cost of borrowing, it is the elasticity of the bond price with respect to the government policy - the inverse of the elasticity of demand - that determines the marginal cost of issuing a given security.
-It tells us how big of a drop in price (jump in yield) investors require for the government to issue a larger amount of debt.
+As pointed by

-&lt;sup>1A yield is the interest rate required by investors, such that the present value of the claim - one unit promises to pay 1 euro at maturity - is consistent with the price submitted in the investor's bid.
+1A yield is the interest rate required by investors, such that the present value of the claim - one unit promises to pay 1 euro at maturity - is consistent with the price submitted in the investor's bid.